core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If there is a known upper limit to the duration of a group rekeying, the server SHOULD include the 'kid context' parameter during that time.
 Otherwise, the server SHOULD include it until the Max-Age has expired for the last notification sent before the installation of the new Security Context.

-As per {{sec-replay-protection-responses}}, the server MUST NOT reply to a group request with 2.xx responses of which some are notifications and some are not.
-That is, if the server receives an observation request and registers the observation, then any following 2.xx response from the server to that request MUST be a notification.
-Also, if the server receives an observation request and registers the observation, then any following 2.xx response from the server to that request MUST be a notification.

 ## Verifying the Response ## {#ssec-verify-response}

 Upon receiving a secure response message with the Group Flag set to 1, following the procedure in {{sec-message-reception}}, the client proceeds as described in {{Section 8.4 of RFC8613}}, with the following modifications.